PRÁCTICO INTEGRADOR

 6. One teacher said that pupils often thought that fake news sites were real, and also that anything that President Donald Trump said was a fact.

-7. Last week, German ocials said they would give fines of up to 50 million euros to social networks if they didn’t take down illegal fake news posts.
+7. Last week, German officials said they would give fines of up to 50 million euros to social networks if they didn’t take down illegal fake news posts.

 8. The new law would give social networks 24 hours to delete or block the content and seven days to concentrate on more complicated cases.